vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 --tlskey=<i>path_to_cert_folder</i>/key.pem
 info</pre>

-## Options <a id="options"></a>
+# Options <a id="options"></a>

-The following sections each correspond to an entry in the Security page of the Create Virtual Container Host wizard if you select the **Docker API Access** tab.
+The following sections each correspond to an entry in the Security page of the Create Virtual Container Host wizard.
 Each section also includes a description of the corresponding `vic-machine create` option.

 Certain options in this section are exposed in the `vic-machine create` help if you run `vic-machine create --extended-help`, or `vic-machine create -x`.

+## Client Certificates <a id="client"></a>

+You upload an existing CA for vSphere Integrated Containers Engine to use to sign automatically generated client certificates.
+If you use `vic-machine`, you can opt for vSphere Integrated Containers Engine to automatically generate a CA.

+**NOTE**: In vSphere Integrated Containers 1.3.0 the client certificate options appear at the bottom of the Security page of the Create Virtual Container Host wizard.
+From version 1.3.1 onwards, they appear at the top of the page.

+### Select CA Certificate PEM File <a id="ca-pem"></a>

+The public portion of a CA that vSphere Integrated Containers Engine uses to validate client certificates.
+The client certificates are used as credentials for access to the Docker API running in the VCH.
+This does not need to be the same CA as you use to sign the server certificate, if you use a custom CA to sign server certificates.
+You can specify multiple CAs.

+#### Create VCH Wizard

+If you use the Create Virtual Container Host wizard and you do not disable client verification, it is **mandatory** to upload at least one custom CA file.
+The Create Virtual Container Host wizard does not support automatic generation of CA files.

+1. Leave the **Client Certificates** switch in the green ON position, to enable verification of client certificates.
+2. For **Select the X.509 certificate pem** file, click **Select** and navigate to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
+3. Optionally click **Select** again to upload additional CAs.

+#### vic-machine Option

+`--tls-ca`, `--ca`

+Specify the path to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
+Include the filename in the path.
+You can specify `--tls-ca` multiple times.
+If not specified, and if no CA exists in the certificate folder on the machine on which you run `vic-machine`, `vic-machine create` automatically generates a CA.

+<pre>--tls-ca <i>path_to_ca_file</i></pre>

+## Server Certificates <a id="server"></a>

+You can opt for vSphere Integrated Containers Engine to automatically generate server certificates, or you can upload existing custom certificates.

 ### Common Name (CN) <a id="tls-cname"></a>